FCA Poland: History

 After the company was established, some of the subsidiary plants of the former FSM were taken over by enterprises belonging to the Fiat Auto group, creating their Polish branches, such as Teksid Poland, Magneti Marelli Poland.

 Initially, the company produced two models, the 126 and the licensed ZX1-79, or Cinquecento.
 In the following years: UNO, Siena, Palio, Palio Weekend, and in Tychy Cinquecento with a 700 cm³ engine produced in Bielsko-Biała, which won second place in the 1993 European Car of the Year competition.
 A model with a 900 cm³ engine was supplied from Italy.
 In 1994, the Fiat 126 was modified.
 Some UNO components were also used in Cinquecento.
-For example, the side rearview mirrors were the same.
+For example, the side rear-view mirrors were the same.
 In December 1996, the Fiat 126 ELX was introduced with the exhaust module used in Cinquecento, it signaled exhaust gases by the colour of LEDs.
 This avoided using the higher-cost Lambda probe in the exhaust system.

 In 1994, CKD assembly of the Uno model began in Bielsko-Biała.
 This was soon replaced by a full production with engines 1.4 dm³, 1.1 dm³, and 1.0 dm³.
 Innocenti cars with only the 1.0 dm³ engine were also manufactured.
 This model was supplied to the Innocenti network as Innocenti Mille (1000) to assist with pre-payment order fulfillment in the Brazilian market.
 Innocenti was a licensed UNO model purchased by Brazil.
 In 1995, the assembly of the Fiat Punto and Ducato SKDs in Tychy began, which lasted until the beginning of 2000 (from November 1999 it was the Punto II).

 In June 1997, serial production of the Siena model from Brazil started at the Body Works in Bielsko-Biała, and a few months later Fiat Palio and Palio Weekend (spring 1998).
 In 1998, the assembly of SKD models of Bravo, Brava, Marea, Marea Weekend, and Ducato began in Tychy.
 It lasted until the beginning of 2000.
 The factory in Tychy later produced the assembly lines for Models Palio, UNO, and Palio Weekend were transferred from Bielsko-Biała.

 In spring 1998 the Cinquecento was replaced by the Fiat Seicento.
 Until then, 1,164,478, the so-called "CC", of which 863,254 were exported.
 On September 22, 2000, the production of the Fiat 126 was completed in Bielsko-Biała, the final run of over 1,000 units included a sticker with "Maluch Happy End".

 From May to October 2000, the production of the Uno, Siena, and Palio Weekend models was moved to Tychy.
 Thus, the plants in Bielsko-Biała ceased the production of cars, focusing on the production of components (engines, gearboxes).
 Production of Siena was discontinued in fall 2001, Uno in October 2002, and Palio Weekend in May 2004.